antek-drzewiecki/wine_bouncer/README.md

 #### Default
 The default strategy only authenticates endpoints which are annotated by the `oauth2` method.
 Un-annotated endpoints still can be accessed without authentication.

+If the config.auth_strategy array is ommited from the initializer file or commented, the :default strategy will be set and used automatically.

 #### Swagger

 WineBouncer comes with a strategy that can be perfectly used with [grape-swagger](https://github.com/tim-vandecasteele/grape-swagger) with a syntax compliant with the [swagger spec](https://github.com/wordnik/swagger-spec/).